 As a multi-academy trust, SEBMAT is free to determine its own approach to deciding teachers' pay and that of all other staff.
-However, since all the teaching staff have a contract that specifically incorporates conditions from the School Teachers Pay and Conditions Document (STPCD), these will continue to apply due to the Transfer of Undertakings (Protection of Employment) (TUPE) Regulations 2006, which protect employees' terms and conditions when a maintained school becomes an academy.
+However, since all the teaching staff have a contract that specifically incorporates conditions from the School Teachers Pay and Conditions Document (STPCD), these will continue to apply due to the Iransfer of Undertakings (Protection of Employment) (TUPE) Regulations 2006, which protect employees' terms and conditions when a maintained school becomes an academy.
 This will similarly apply for all other non-teaching and central support staff.

-As such, this policy complies with the STPCD.
-It is also based on the model pay policy created by the Department for Education (DfE).
+As such, this policy complies with the Iransfer of Undertakings (Protection of Employment) (TUPE) Regulations 2006, which protect employees' terms and conditions when a maintained school becomes an academy.
+This will similarly apply for all other non-teaching and central support staff.
+As such, this policy complies with the Iransfer of Undertakings (Protection of Employment) (TUPE) Regulations 2006, which protect employees' terms and conditions when a maintained school becomes an academy.
+This will similarly apply for all other non-teaching and central support staff.
+As such, this policy complies with the Iransfer of Undertakings (Protection of Employment) (TUPE) Regulations 2006, which protect employees' terms and conditions when a maintained school becomes an academy.
+This will similarly apply for all other non-teaching and central support staff.
+As such, this policy complies with the Iransfer of Undertakings (Protection of Employment) (TUPE) Regulations 2006, which protect employees the support of the support of Undertakings (Protection of Employment) (TUPE) (Protection of Employment) (Protecti